-formats to make their maps.

-understanding of a place.

-This engagement exercise was developed during

-lockdown while schools were closed with the intention

-of encouraging children to explore the river valley and

-use their creativity to map their routes.
-The examples

-shown above highlight just some of the many sensory
+This engagement exercise was developed during lockdown while schools were closed with the intention of encouraging children to explore the river valley and use their creativity to map their routes.
+The examples shown above highlight just some of the many sensory maps created by pupils from Levenmouth Academy who experimented with model-making, videos and multi-media formats to make their maps.

-The pupils were asked to add a key, street names and
+The pupils were asked to add a key, street names and names of places, shops and functions, if important to their understanding of a place.